 Her story became one of the first open discussions about sexual harassment and abuse endured by slave women.Nadra Kareem Nittle

 After the Civil War, Jacobs was finally reunited with her children.
-Towards the end of her life, she dedicated her time to helping others working as a social worker and helped support the recently freed slaves back in her home town of North Carolina.
-She died at age 84 in Washington D.C.
+Towards the end of her life, she dedicated her time to helping others working as a social worker and helping support the recently freed slaves back in her home town of North Carolina.
+She died aged 84 in Washington D.C.

-For a long time after her death, her autobiography was understood to be a fictional novel written by Lydia Maria Child, due to the fictional names and pseudonym Jacobs had used.
-It was only after American historian Jean Fagan Yellin unearthed a variety of historical documents that established Jacobs as the sole author and that proved the novel was actually her autobiography.
+For a long time after her death, her autobiography was understood to be a fictional novel written by Lydia Maria Child, due to the fictional names and the pseudonym Jacobs had used.
+It was only after American historian Jean Fagan Yellin unearthed a variety of historical documents that established Jacobs as the sole author that the novel was proved to be her autobiography.
 The book was then republished in 1987, over 100 years after its original publication.

 Olaudah Equiano, known for most of his life as Gustavus Vassa, was a writer and abolitionist.
 He was a huge supporter of the British Abolitionist Movement and an active leader of the anti-slave movement in the 1780s.
 His autobiography The Interesting Narrative in the Life of Olaudah Equiano depicted the horrors of slavery and helped gain passage of the British Slave Trade Act in 1807.

 Born in 1745, in the Kingdom of Benin (now known as southern Nigeria), Equiano came from a large family.
 He was enslaved as a child, taken to the Caribbean and sold as a slave to Royal Navy Officer, Henry Pascal.
-Pascal renamed him ‘Gustavus Vassa’, a name that Equiano would go onto to use for most of his life.
-Under the enslavement of the Naval Officer, he accompanied his master through the Seven Years’ War with France and was expected to assist the ship’s crew through times of battle, and witnessing horrific battles such as the Siege of Louisbourg, The Battle of Lagos, and the Capture of Belle Ile.
+Pascal renamed him ‘Gustavus Vassa’, a name that Equiano would go on to use for most of his life.
+Under the enslavement of the Naval Officer, he accompanied his master through the Seven Years’ War with France and was expected to assist the ship’s crew through times of battle.
+He witnessed horrific battles such as the Siege of Louisbourg, The Battle of Lagos, and the Capture of Belle Ile.
 Pascal supported Equiano after the wars and sent him to England to be educated by his sister-in-law.

 In 1762, he was sold again and transported back to the Caribbean where he would go on to be sold once more before he bought his own freedom in 1766 for £40.